Livsy90/SwiftPresso/README.md

 /// Using webview as post view. var isShowContentInWebView: Bool

-/// If an HTML text contains a link to a YouTube video, it will be displayed as a preview of that video with a clickable link. var isParseHTMLWithYouTubePreviews: Bool
+/// If an HTML text contains a link to a YouTube video, it will be displayed as a preview of that video with an active link. var isParseHTMLWithYouTubePreviews: Bool

 ```